Neural-Driven Image Editing: Experiment

 \subsection{Ablation Studies on Modality Contribution}

-\textbf{\emph{Answering \hyperref[key:rq2]{RQ2}:} Different neural signal modalities contribute complementary strengths, enhancing discriminability, robustness, and semantic precision, respectively.} We examine modality contributions in detail, as shown in Fig.~\ref{fig:ablation_signals}.
+\begin{theo}[ ]{thm:rq2} \textbf{Answer \hyperref[key:rq2]{RQ2}:} Different neural signal modalities contribute complementary strengths, enhancing discriminability, robustness, and semantic precision, respectively. \end{theo} Modality contributions are compared in Fig.~\ref{fig:ablation_signals}.
 EEG signals alone enable basic high-level semantic editing, supported by the semantic discriminability of the extracted features (CLIP-I: $0.5457$).
 Integrating fNIRS significantly improves feature robustness (DINO: from $0.2963$ to $0.4811$), highlighting the complementary nature of hemodynamic responses in enhancing signal completeness and structural fidelity.
-Including PPG and Motion improves global physiological awareness and indicates sensitivity to subtle engagement patterns (e.g., heartbeat and user movements) that express editing intent.
-They both contribute to features' robustness and completeness to ensure stable CLIP-T score gains.
+Including PPG and Motion improves global physiological awareness and indicates sensitivity to subtle engagement patterns (e.g., heart rate and user movements) that express editing intent.
+They both contribute to the features' robustness and completeness to ensure stable CLIP-T score gains.

-Fig.~\ref{fig:ablation_regions} further explores EEG channels' individual contributions, where each channel corresponds to a specific scalp region as detailed in Table~\ref{tab:neuro_roles_all}.
-The occipital cortex channel (Oz), which is in charge of visual processing, emerges as dominant in global editing effect (CLIP-I: $0.6619$) and robustness (DINO: $0.4873$), affirming its critical role in basic visual perception and processing tasks.
+We show the contribution of each individual EEG channel in Fig.~\ref{fig:ablation_regions}, where each channel corresponds to a specific scalp region as detailed in Table~\ref{tab:neuro_roles_all}.
+The occipital cortex channel (Oz), which is in charge of visual processing, emerges as dominant in global editing effect (CLIP-I: $0.6619$) and robustness (DINO: $0.4873$) to finer details, affirming its critical role in basic visual perception and processing tasks.
 Conversely, the frontopolar cortex (Fpz) provides superior semantic alignment (CLIP-T: $0.2481$), consistent with its association with more complex cognitive processes.
 Specifically, Fpz provides decision control and attention regulation compared with basic visual perception provided by Oz, which precisely confirms the discovery patterns in medical anatomy.
 This channel-specific analysis provides insights valuable for targeted applications or constrained hardware settings.